T-racey/100-days-of-code/log.md

 How to react to HTML DOM events
 How to add and delete HTML elements

+We changed some elements to get a penny doubling scheme up and running, ready to create some riches. 💰💸 Here is the link - https://t-racey.github.io/SoC-Wk2-Penny-Doubling-Pyramid-Scheme/

 I also (finally) completed a CodeWar challenge - better get cracking with these as there will be a SoC leaderboard soon!

 I spent my official #100DaysofCode extra hour:hourglass: testing myself on what I have learned today about DOM and I also completed another CodeWar challenge (just the one!).